News:

 Upon her death she left all of her money to establish the "Fanny Crosby Memorial Home for the Aged" a home for otherwise homeless senior men.
 Additional money was raised to establish and operate the home.
 It ran until 1996 when it was turned over to the Bridgeport Rescue Mission.

-Died 12 Feb 1915 Bridgeport, Fairfield, Connecticut Find all individuals with events at this location
+Death 12 Feb 1915 Bridgeport, Fairfield, Connecticut Find all individuals with events at this location

 Frances (Crosby) Van Alstyne Passes Away